Library: Policy

 (E) Information the employee obtains from collateral sources, other than public records or the employee's written evaluation of the client's situation, is not made available to the client or to any other person without the consent of the person who gave the information.

-(F) Prior to a fair hearing, the designated OKDHS field employee provides the client with a copy of the completed hearing summary and documents or other records the employee plans to present at the hearing.
+(F) Prior to a fair hearing, the designated OKDHS field employee is responsible for providing the client with a copy of the completed hearing summary and documents or other records the employee plans to present at the hearing.

 (5) Information release at client request.
 Upon the client's, or the client representative's, written request, OKDHS may release client-provided information to the client or the authorized representative.
 When an OKDHS employee receives a written inquiry from an interested person, another agency, or the courts, and the client's written permission accompanies the inquiry, the employee may furnish the information when the written release specifies what client-provided information to release and to whom it may be released.